-Chemical industry trends Bookmark has been added
+Chemical industry trends has been saved

 Chemical industry trends

 Keep up with changes in the chemical industry

 Do you know where your company stands today and where you will be in the future?
 Our latest study of chemical industry trends helps chemical companies evaluate their current conditions, understand where they want to head in the future, and then make strategic changes to continue on the path to lasting success.

 Keeping up with changes in the chemical industry

 Now is a fascinating time to be keeping up with chemical industry trends.
 Despite extraordinary pressures from a multitude of sources, the industry has continued to perform and mature.
 To keep up with changes, the chemical industry has adjusted strategies to manage feedstock volatility, handled slumps driven by key buyers in the automotive and construction industries, and managed the emergence of massive state-owned enterprises in China.